spress-add-ons/Clean-blog-theme/README.md

 ### Comments

 Comments are powered by [Disqus](disqus.com) and they need a **disqus shortname**.
-To get it, you need to create a account at this service.
+To get it, you need to create an account at this service.
 It's free.

 ```yaml